 Sunnen introduced this industry exclusive “Single Stroke Diamond Reamer/Hone” for guides a few years back.
 This tool has a lot going for it.
 It works for both cast iron and bronze materials.
 It’s very easy to use and is adjustable in a range of .005” per mandrel.
 This single pass adjustable tool, once set, will size the valve guide in a single pass.
 The quick disconnect drive makes this process much easier to go from valve guide to valve guide.
 Its .005” adjustable range is easy to adjust but it does require a sleeve-adjusting tool.
 This sizing tool is very durable, provides long life and covers a range from 6.0mm (.233”) to 9.63mm (.379”).
 The price is more than other methods, but if you’re doing a lot of guides, this could be the tool for you.

 This is the new kid on the block and is fully adjustable with a range of .010” to as much as .039” per mandrel.
 It is lightweight, easy to use and can hone any material out there, going from cast iron to bronze without skipping a beat.
-Mandrels are available from 4mm (.157”) to 10mm (.393”) and I hear that there will be some new mandrels soon for the larger diesel applications.
+Mandrels are available from 5.0mm (.193”) to 9.9mm (.393”).
 This tool required lots of honing oil, but it does not require any type of setting fixture.
 The diamond abrasive will last a long time (I mean a really loooooong time) so its up-front cost is more than made up for by the almost non-existent cost of replacement parts.
-Same deal here as the operator has all the responsibility to insure the guide bore is round and straight.
+Same deal here as the operator has all the responsibility to ensure the guide bore is round and straight.

 What about finish?